 - Exit this Decision Table on First Match is turned On (checked) for each of the Risk Factor Decision Table Sheets, it is turned Off (unchecked) for the Risk Score Decision Table Sheet

 - Exit all Decision Tables on First Match is turned Off (unchecked) on all Decision Table Sheets

 Sheet 5: Dyslipidemia

 Sheet 6: Prediabetes

 This table uses a Action-Calculation (Column J) field to keep a running sum of the individual risk factors based on the results of the individual Decision Table Sheets.
 You can think of this as a variable result which is then used to update the Coronary Artery Disease Risk Score field on the Contact entity.

-The Calculations Table has a single calculation in this Decision Table
+The Global Calculations Sheet has a single calculation in this Decision Table:

-- Age - used to calculate the current age of the Contact
+- Age, used to calculate the current age of the related Contact

 Did you know?